Last Week in Nifty

 Week Ahead in Nifty

-What do you think will happen to Nifty this week?
-Will you be observing the #notradingday on September 1st?
+What do you think will happen this week?
+Will Nifty continue its rally?
+Or are you expecting consolidation?
 Let us know in the comments section of the marketfeed app.